-Seemingly overnight, my son began reading, and his fluency is increasing daily.
-He has a voracious appetite for reading and I often see myself in him, always with a book in hand.
-My daughter seems to be following suit, and as I read to her and we work on site words, I listen as she almost impatiently struggles to read.
+Seemingly overnight, my kids began reading, and their fluency is increasing daily.
+Each of my kids have a an insatiable appetite for reading, and I often see myself in my son, always with a book in hand.
+My daughter seems to be following suit, and as I read to her and we work through more complicated books, I listen as she continues to improve her reading skills.

 The benefits of reading to children are well-documented, and yet, literacy in America is still a significant public health problem.
-A brief look at the current statistics show that 45 million Americans are functionally illiterate and unable to read above a fifth grade level and only 1/3 of fourth-graders reach the proficient reading level.
-Despite the facts, it’s never too late to begin raising readers!
+A brief look at the current statistics show that more than 30 million Americans are functionally illiterate and unable to read above a fifth grade level and 1 in 4 children in America grow up without learning how to read.
+Despite the facts, it is never too late to begin raising readers!